tamizhvendan/tamizhvendan.github.com/source/_posts/2016-09-30-leveraging-property-based-testing.markdown

 // ...
 ```

-After this FsCheck is happy and me too
+After this FsCheck is happy and we too.

-If I haven't used Property based testing, for sure I'd be missed these two unsupported HTTP status codes.
+> If I haven't used Property based testing, for sure, I might have missed these two unsupported HTTP status codes.

-## The Sprit of Open Source
+## The Spirit of Open Source

 While looking at `Suave.Http` codebase to fix the unit test failures, this is what I saw in the code

 {% img center border /images/leveraging_pbt/send_pr.png %}

-This is the beauty of open source and I am glad [to do it](https://github.com/SuaveIO/suave/pull/512)
+This is the beauty of open source, and I am glad [to do it](https://github.com/SuaveIO/suave/pull/512)

 ## Summary